Crafts, gardens &

 Sat.
 25 April, 2026 (B,L,D)

 After breakfast together, we’ll take a morning walk around our quiet village and meet some local neighbours.
 In the afternoon, we will head 3km down the road to Banpaku Koen - site of the 1970 World Expo and then explore the expansive Japanese gardens.
-Late afternoon we will head across to a bridge to Expo Mall for a ride on Japan’s tallest ferris wheel and some time to explore the multitude of shops.
-There are so many great places to eat so Lyn will sort that too. *Eye glasses are good quality and much cheaper in Japan.
+Late afternoon we will head across to a bridge to Japan’s largest shopping mall, Expo City.
+There will be some time to explore at your pace and we’ll find a nice restaurant for dinner. *Eye glasses are good quality and much cheaper in Japan.
 We can include a visit to a glasses shop on this day and your new glasses will be ready a week later..

 Sun.
 26 April, 2026 (B,L,D)